continuationlabs/insync/README.md

 insync is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 Unlike async, insync is not intended to work in any environment other than Node.js.
 However, because insync does not have any dependencies, it should be trivial to use with Browserify.
 Of course, you could use async too.

-insync provides around 20 functions that include the usual 'functional' suspects (`map`, `reduce`, `filter`, `each`, etc.) as well as some common patterns for asynchronous control flow (`parallel`, `series`, `waterfall`, etc.).
+insync provides a number of functions that include the usual 'functional' suspects (`map`, `reduce`, `filter`, `each`, etc.) as well as some common patterns for asynchronous control flow (`parallel`, `series`, `waterfall`, etc.).
 All these functions assume you follow the Node.js convention of providing a single callback as the last argument of your asynchronous function.

 ## Why Fork async?